Kieron-vB/kieron-ca/README.md

-This is my personal website project built with React Native and Tailwind CSS
+This is my personal website project built with Next.js and Tailwind CSS